Global warming potential

-For example, methane has a GWP over 20 years (GWP-20) of 81.2 meaning that, a leak of a tonne of methane is equivalent to emitting 81.2 tonnes of carbon dioxide measured over 20 years.
-As methane has a much shorter atmospheric lifetime than carbon dioxide, its GWP is much less over longer time periods, with a GWP-100 of 27.9 and a GWP-500 of 7.95.
+For example, methane (CH_{4}) has a GWP over 20 years (GWP-20) of 81.2 meaning that, a leak of a tonne of methane is equivalent to emitting 81.2 tonnes of CO_{2}, both measured over 20 years.
+As methane has a much shorter atmospheric lifetime than CO_{2}, its GWP is much less over longer time periods, with a GWP-100 of 27.9 and a GWP-500 of 7.95.

-The carbon dioxide equivalent (e or eq or -e or -eq) can be calculated from the GWP.
+Greenhouse gas emissions (GHG emissions) can be expressed in terms of carbon dioxide equivalent mass or just carbon dioxide equivalent (symbolized e or eq, also denoted -e or -eq) can be calculated from the GWP and emitted mass.
 For any gas, it is the mass of that would warm the earth as much as the mass of that gas.
 Thus it provides a common scale for measuring the climate effects of different gases.
-It is calculated as GWP times mass of the other gas.
+It is calculated as GWP times mass of the other gas; it is typically expressed in gigatonnes (symbol Gt).

 Definition

 The global warming potential (GWP) is defined as an "index measuring the radiative forcing following an emission of a unit mass of a given substance, accumulated over a chosen time horizon, relative to that of the reference substance, carbon dioxide (CO_{2}).
-The GWP thus represents the combined effect of the differing times these substances remain in the atmosphere and their effectiveness in causing radiative forcing."
+The GWP thus represents the combined effect of the differing duration these substances remain in the atmosphere and their effectiveness in causing radiative forcing."

 In turn, radiative forcing is a scientific concept used to quantify and compare the external drivers of change to Earth's energy balance.
 Radiative forcing is the change in energy flux in the atmosphere caused by natural or anthropogenic factors of climate change as measured in watts per meter squared.